oxfordBlueDevil/Painting-Classification/README.md

 * We also created an implemenation for dominant color exctrations.
 We use mini batch k means to extract the most dominant colors for each image in our image pipeline.

+* Furthermore, we implented patch extraction for each of our images in our image pipeline.
+By extracting random patches, we can increase our training set immensly.
+Without this scheme, our supervised learning models would suffer from substantial overfitting.

 ### Portrait vs. Landscape  (portrait-landscape-modelling.py & portrait-Neural-Network.py)
+* Before building our supervised learning models, we preprocessed our images.
+We resized our images to 480 x 480, extracted 30 random 80 x 96 patches from the 480 x 480 images, calculated the dominant colors for each patch, grayscaled them, applied total variation denoising, and implemented canny edge detection.

-* To test whether we can build an painting image detection model, we decided to experiment with Random Forest, Gradient Boosting, Support Vector Machine, K Nearest Neighbor Classifiers, and a Neural Network to determine whether an image is a Portrait painting or a Landscape painting.
+* To test whether we can build an painting image detection model, we decided to experiment with Random Forest, Gradient Boosting, Support Vector Machine, and K Nearest Neighbor Classifiers to determine whether an image is a Portrait painting or a Landscape painting.

 * We obtained the following F1 scores by cross-validation where K = 8:
 	- RandomForestClassifier(n_estimators=1000, oob_score=True):